bitfinity-network/canister-sdk/README.md

 ### In-memory storage

-Int he past, the `ic-cdk` crate provided methods in the `ic_cdk::storage` module to store and get structs from the canister's memory, but they were removed in version `0.5.0` (for a good reason).
+In the past, the `ic-cdk` crate provided methods in the `ic_cdk::storage` module to store and get structs from the canister's memory, but they were removed in version `0.5.0` (for a good reason).
 The recommended way to store the data in the canister memory is to use `thread_local` storage with `RefCell` controlling access to the struct.

 The `ic_storage::IcStorage` derive macro does exactly, but saving you some boilerplate.
 Using it is quite